 When the need arises of any material change in the guidelines, or at least every fourth year, the Board uses the recommendations of the Remuneration Committee as a basis to prepare proposed guidelines for resolution by the AGM.

 The guidelines are applied to all undertakings in terms of remuneration to senior executives, and to any change in such undertakings, decided after the AGM at which the guidelines were adopted.
 Accordingly, the guidelines have no impact on already pre-existing contractually binding commitments.
-In the case of remuneration-related matters pertaining to the CEO or other members of company management, these individuals do not participate in the Board of Directors’ processing of and decisions on such matters.
+In the case of remuneration-related matters pertaining to the CEO or other members of Group management, these individuals do not participate in the Board of Directors’ processing of and decisions on such matters.